 All applicants should have a bachelor’s degree with an overall GPA of at least 3.00.
 They should have taken at least two semesters of chemistry, two semesters of biology, and a course in ecology.
-Applicants to the PhD program should have an advanced degree (e.g. MA, MS, veterinary, or law) in a relevant field or exceptional undergraduate academic and research accomplishments.
-In addition to the materials required of all applicants for graduate study at Mason, applicants should submit the following:
+Applicants to the PhD program should have an advanced degree (e.g. MA, MS, veterinary, or law) in a relevant field.
+In addition to the materials required of all applicants for graduate study (look those up here) at Mason, applicants should submit the following:

-- Bachelor’s degree in natural or earth sciences, engineering, environmental studies, political science, economics, or related fields from an accredited institution
+- All applicants submit transcripts showing a Bachelor’s degree in natural or earth sciences, engineering, environmental studies, political science, economics, or related fields from an accredited institution

-- Applicants to the PhD program should have an advanced degree (e.g. MA, MS, veterinary, or law) in a relevant field or exceptional undergraduate academic and research accomplishments.
+- Applicants to the PhD program should also submit transcripts showing an advanced degree (e.g. MA, MS, veterinary, or law) in a relevant field from a U.S.-accredited or equivalent institution

 - International Students only: https://www2.gmu.edu/admissions-aid/how-apply/international.
 Please see the transcript translation requirements, verification of English Language proficiency, and other important information!